luismiguelcasadodiaz/inception/learnings/Wordpress_learnings.md

 + DATABASE_HOST
 + TABLE_PREFIX

 Inception requires an automatic setup.
-So we must create a `wp-config.php` making one copy from `/www/wp-config-sample.php` and editting this lines
+So we must create a `wp-config.php`, making one copy from `/www/wp-config-sample.php` and editing these lines

 ```conf